Mary J. Schoelen

 Mary Jeannette Schoelen is a senior judge of the United States Court of Appeals for Veterans Claims.

 Early life and education

 Schoelen was born in Rota, Spain, where her father, a career naval officer, was stationed.
-She received a Bachelor of Arts from the University of California at Irvine in 1990 and Juris Doctor from the George Washington University Law School in 1993.
+She received a Bachelor of Arts from the University of California, Irvine in 1990 and Juris Doctor from the George Washington University Law School in 1993.
 During law school, she worked as a law clerk for the National Veterans Legal Services Project, representing appellants at the Board of Veterans' Appeals.